nickwallen/whisper-note/README.md

 An app that can access your daily notes allowing you to ask questions about them.

-Use Case:
+Use Cases:

-Summarize the work that I completed this week?
+* Summarize the work that I completed this week?

-What updates should I provide for stand-up?
+* What updates should I provide for stand-up?

 ## Plan

 ### Index

-read from a directory of markdown or text files
+Read from a directory of markdown or text files

-chunk the content from the files no larger than X
+Chunk the content from the files no larger than X

-add additional metadata like create/modified time and file name
+Add additional metadata like create/modified time and file name

-create embeddings for each chunk
+Create embeddings for each chunk

-store embeddings in a simple local vector store (like ChromaDB)
+Store embeddings in a simple local vector store (like ChromaDB)

 ### Query